 Need we say more about the horrors of GMOs?
 We haven’t even mentioned the rise of the “Supper Weeds” and “Super Bugs” that are learning to resist Round Up.
 There’s an article you can read about that below.
 GMOs are a scourge perpetrated on the people of the world by greedy mega corporations that have no concern for the safety of the people eating their products or the safety of the natural ecosystem of our planet.

-In September of 2016, Bayer purchased Monsanto for $66 Billion.
+Here's a final reminder that In September of 2016, Bayer purchased Monsanto for $66 Billion.
 So you may want to buy your aspirin elsewhere.

 Say, “NO” to GMOs.